Reservoir Dogs: Production

 The film contains multiple homages to other films.
 In a 1992 interview, Tarantino says he likes the title of Reservoir Dogs because "it sounds like in a film by Alain Delon by Jean-Pierre Melville...
 I could see Alain Delon in a black suit say: "I'm Mr. Blonde".
 Moreover, Le Samouraï is one of Quentin Tarantino's favorite films and influenced him in the creation of the world of Reservoir Dogs and Pulp Fiction.
-The idea of the costumes of the films comes from a discussion between Tarantino and the costume designer Betsy Heimann, about French noir films with Alain Delon.
+The idea of the costumes of the films came from a discussion between Tarantino and the costume designer Betsy Heimann, about French noir films with Alain Delon.
 Tarantino has said that Reservoir Dogs was influenced by Stanley Kubrick's 1956 film noir The Killing: "I didn't go out of my way to do a rip-off of The Killing, but I did think of it as my 'Killing', my take on that kind of heist movie."
 The film's plot was also inspired by the 1952 film Kansas City Confidential.
 Additionally, Joseph H. Lewis's 1955 film The Big Combo and Sergio Corbucci's 1966 Spaghetti Western Django inspired the scene where a police officer is tortured in a chair.
 Having the main characters named after colors (Mr. Pink, White, Brown, etc.) was first seen in the 1974 film The Taking of Pelham One Two Three.
 The film also contains key elements similar to those found in Ringo Lam's 1987 film City on Fire.
 Tarantino praised the film City on Fire and mentioned it as a major influence.
+He cited Ulu Grosbard's 1979 film Straight Time as an influence too, explaining that the criminals in Reservoir Dogs were "not wise guys or gangsters.
+They're like Dustin Hoffman in Straight Time: they do jobs".
+Straight Time was based on the novel No Beast So Fierce, written by Edward Bunker.

 The film's production experienced several significant difficulties.
 Tarantino said that everybody "hated" Lawrence Tierney by the end of the first week of production because of his on-set behavior and volatility; he seemed (to some of the cast and crew) to be evincing psychological problems.
 Ultimately Tierney was fired, with Tarantino stating "Tierney was a f—ing nightmare.
 He was completely insane.
 He was so crazy...
-All the other actors and the crew can’t stand him.
+All the other actors and the crew can't stand him.
 And all of a sudden, he yells at me, does something disrespectful and so, I fired him at the breakfast table.
 The crew breaks into applause."

 The warehouse scenes were filmed in an unused mortuary filled with caskets, funeral equipment, embalming fluid, and a hearse.
 Mr. Orange's apartment was a room on the second floor of the mortuary, set to look like living quarters.
 The building has since been demolished.